We're open! Dependable Auto Repair In Newark

 Union Street Automotive is the automotive expert in Newark, NY 14513.

 Since, 2006 we've provided the Newark area with reliable, affordable

-automotive maintenance and repair services including 4x4 Services, Batteries, Brakes, Electrical Services, Electronic Services, Emergency Roadside Assistance, Engine & Transmission, Engine Maintenance, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Tires, Fleet Trailer Work, General Services, Heating and Cooling Services, Heavy Duty Repair, Hoses, Inspections and Emissions, Quick Lube Services, Small Engine Repair, Tires, Towing, Towing & Recovery, Transmission Services and Undercar Services.
+automotive maintenance and repair services including 4x4 Services, AC Repair, Batteries, Brakes, Electrical Services, Electronic Services, Emergency Roadside Assistance, Engine & Transmission, Engine Maintenance, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Tires, Fleet Trailer Work, General Services, Heating and Cooling Services, Heavy Duty Repair, Hoses, Inspections and Emissions, Quick Lube Services, Small Engine Repair, Tires, Towing, Towing & Recovery, Transmission Services and Undercar Services.

 We have experience servicing all makes and models of domestic and import vehicles, and we're honored to keep vehicles throughout the Newark area reliable and well-maintained.
 Our skillful mechanics will take great care of your vehicle too, quickly diagnosing any problems and offering cost- effective solutions to get you back on the road.